 This image, called “Migrant Mother”, was immediately published in a San Francisco paper and the federal government sent 20,000 pounds of food to the camp where she was photographed.
 It is said that it inspired John Steinbeck to write “Grapes of Wrath”.
 Lange later said she was drawn to the site after completing her work, and mailing her film back to Washington, DC.
 She only shot five images, and did not approach anyone but Florence Owens Thompson at the camp.

 Teacher note: Students may better understand the context of Dorothea Lange’s work by seeing other images she has taken throughout her career.
-This gallery is in Flash, but there is a non-Flash version, as well.
+Here is a Dorothea Lange slideshow from the Museum of Modern Art.

 In 1957, fifteen-year-old Dorothy Geraldine Counts and three other students became the first African American students to attend the previously all white Harding High School in Charlotte, North Carolina.
 They were greeted by angry white mobs that screamed obscenities and racial slurs at the African American students.
 Counts’s picture appeared in many newspapers, as did others of black students attempting to attend white schools for the first time.
 Counts’s family feared for her safety and withdrew her from Harding and sent her to a completely integrated high school in Pennsylvania, after four days of her enduring the taunting.
 The image, by Douglas Martin for the Associated Press, was the photo of the year in 1957.

 Later that year, language was added to the decision Brown Vs. Board Of Education that read that communities were to desegregate their schools “with all deliberate speed.”